T-Tiffanyyau/DrawingApp/README.md

 2. Open Android Studio and select 'Open an existing Android Studio project'.
 3. Find and open the downloaded project.
 4. Wait for Android Studio to sync with gradle files.
-5.Run the app on your device or emulator using the 'Run' button or Shift + F10.
+5. Run the app on your device or emulator using the 'Run' button or Shift + F10.

 ## Features
 - Custom Drawing Canvas: An interactive canvas that responds to touch for drawing and sketching.